Hemlock5712/Swerve-Setup/Writerside/topics/Vision.md

 </li>
 </list>

+<warning>As of right now replay is not fully working as @AutoLog for records is not supported.
+It will be in Beta</warning>

 Code methods can be found inside `VisionUtil.java`.
 This current setup allows us to quickly change existing or add new custom methods.